University of Cambridge: Myths, legends and traditions

 Partly because of the University of Cambridge's extensive history, which now exceeds 800 years, the university has developed a large number of traditions, myths, and legends.
-Some are true, some are not, and some were true but have been discontinued but have been propagated nonetheless by generations of students and tour guides.
+Some are true, some are not, and some were true but have been discontinued, or have still been propagated nonetheless by generations of students and tour guides.

 One such discontinued tradition is that of the wooden spoon, the prize awarded to the student with the lowest passing honours grade in the final examinations of the university's Mathematical Tripos.
 The last of these spoons was awarded in 1909 to Cuthbert Lempriere Holthouse, an oarsman of the Lady Margaret Boat Club at St John's College.
 It was more than one metre in length and had an oar blade for a handle.
 It can now be seen outside the Senior Combination Room of St John's College.
 Since 1908, examination results have been published alphabetically within class rather than in strict order of merit, which made it difficult to ascertain the student with the lowest passing grade deserving of the spoon, leading to discontinuation of the tradition.

 Each Christmas Eve, The Festival of Nine Lessons and Carols, sung by the Choir of King's College, are broadcast globally on BBC World Service television and radio and syndicated to hundreds of additional radio stations in the U.S. and elsewhere.
 The radio broadcast has been a national Christmas Eve tradition since 1928, though the festival has existed since 1918 and the celebration itself originated even earlier at Truro Cathedral in Cornwall in 1880.
 The first television broadcast of the festival was in 1954.